These sections of the M8 could shut during COP26 amid security concerns over VIPs stuck in 'slow-moving traffic'

-It comes as authorities confirmed United States president Joe Biden and his entourage will be staying in Edinburgh for the conference, along with the Queen and Pope Francis.
+It comes as authorities confirmed United States president Joe Biden and his entourage will be staying in Edinburgh for the conference along with the Queen.

+It is understood Pope Francis, who will not lead the Vatican delegation, may still visit Scotland.

 Transport sources said drivers faced delays of up to 30 minutes on the M8 in Glasgow on November 1 and 2 if world leaders and their international delegations travelled via the motorway to reach the summit.